Pajamaman/jquery.tabbler/README.md

 ### To do

+* Add an option to allow the tabbler to overlap page contents instead of shifting them vertically when the active panel changes.

+### Issues

-* Bug: The setHeight option should be set to true when this option is set to slide.
-Otherwise, any inactive panels will still take up a bunch of space on the page.
+* The setHeight option should be set to true when the effect option is set to slide.
+Otherwise, the tabbler height will be equal to the sum of the heights of the panels.